Skip to content

 Set of four heavy-duty black sandbag weights with carrying handles, designed for stabilizing umbrella bases or outdoor equipment, displayed on a neutral tiled floor with soft even lighting.

-A super-stable set of low, wide sandbags perfect for anchoring balcony greenhouses.
+A low-profile set of heavy-duty sandbags designed to stabilize balcony greenhouses.

 Why it’s great: